Guidelines on the Use of Perfumes and Scented Products

 What can you do to help?

-• Be considerate of those who are sensitive to fragrance chemicals.
-Avoid using scented products; instead, use scent-free alternatives.
+• Be considerate of those who are sensitive to fragrance chemicals and avoid using scented products; instead, use scent-free alternatives.

 • If you do use scented products, use them sparingly.
 A general guideline for scented products is that the scent should not be detectable more than an arm’s length away from you.
 Do not apply scented products in a public area.

-• Avoid using products (e.g. air fresheners or potpourris) that give off chemical-based scents in your work area.
+• Avoid using products (e.g. air fresheners, potpourris, etc.) that give off chemical-based scents in your work area.

 • Avoid using laundry products or cleaning agents that are scented.
 Air out drycleaned clothing before wearing.